16 Best Day Trips from Ljubljana, Slovenia

 Postojna Cave

 If Škojcan Caves is for the science geeks, Postojna Cave is for the rest of us.
-No other cave system in Europe gets more visitors, and it’s not surprising: Postojna Cave is pretty spectacular.
+No other cave system in Europe gets more visitors, and it’s not surprising: Postojna Cave is pretty spectacular!

 Postojna Cave

-Over 20 kilometres of karst cave spreads underground at Postojna, transporting you into a mysterious world like none you’ve ever seen.
-Begin your Postojna adventure puttering along the cave’s electric railway, first built in the late-19th century, toward the hall of the Great Mountain.
+Begin your Postojna adventure puttering along the cave’s electric railway.
+First built in the late 19th century, the railway will take you toward the hall of the Great Mountain.

 Want to visit both Postojna and Predjama Castle in one day?
 It’s no problem with the Predjama Castle and Postojna Cave Tour!
 This small-group half-day tour includes hotel pickup and drop-off in Ljubljana.